Information, effects, dosage, side effects

 In this country, one person dies of cardiovascular disease every 35 seconds.
 Cardiovascular diseases are more likely than the next four causes of death (cancer, chronic lower respiratory diseases, accidents and diabetes).

 If a cardiovascular disease could be defeated, the life expectancy would increase by almost seven years.

 Blood fats (lipids) are the main component of plant and animal cells and are vital for our entire system because they act as a fuel source.
 Astaxanthin has a stronger antioxidant activity than other carotenoids when it comes to protecting blood lipids.

-The damage to the LDL cholesterol caused by free radicals is an important step towards the development of arteriosclerosis because oxidized LDL damages the coating of the blood vessels.
+The damage to the LDL cholesterol caused by free radicals is an important step towards the development of arteriosclerosis because oxidised LDL damages the coating of the blood vessels.